Five Questions Women Should Ask Their Financial Advisors

 5. If you become my financial advisor, what will my portfolio look like?

-Different people and different plans call for different types of investments.
-For example, it’s probably not smart to lock away your wealth in fixed income when you are a young risk taker – who may be saving for a retirement that is 30 years away.
+Different people and plans call for different types of investments.
+For example, it’s probably not smart to lock away your wealth in fixed income when you are a young risk taker saving for a retirement that is 30 years from now.
 On the other hand, a portfolio that is overweighted in stocks or other risky assets as you near retirement can be devastating if markets decline.

 Competent advisors will diversify your assets, which means they will avoid putting all your money in one sector or stock.
 They will adjust your holdings to match your goals as time passes and your situation changes.
 Investing should be situational and focused on meeting your unique goals, so, there is no single, perfect portfolio that works for everybody.

 Are there other questions that women should ask their financial advisor?